-- Losing Your Mucous Plug — Your mucus plug is thick mucus contained within the cervical canal, protecting the uterus during pregnancy.
-The plug has been responsible for protecting the uterus and baby from bacteria and infection.
-The plug might fall out in an obvious lump or gradually as an increase in vaginal discharge over several days.
+- Losing Your Mucous Plug — Your mucus plug is thick mucus within the cervical canal, protecting the uterus during pregnancy.
+The plug has been responsible for safeguarding the uterus and baby from bacteria and infection.
+The plug might fall out in a noticeable lump or gradually as an increase in vaginal discharge over several days.

-- Bloody Show — If the discharge is tinged brown or pink, it is "bloody show."
+- Bloody Show — If the discharge is tinged brown or pink, it is called "bloody show."

 - Regular Contractions — Call your doctor immediately if you suspect or know that your water has broken or your contractions are closer than a few minutes apart.

 - American College of Obstetricians and Gynecologist - How Your Fetus Grows During Pregnancy